bmbruno/SparkServer/README.md

 * Certain pieces of the backend admin are written with specific workflows in mind and are not meant to always be user-friendly.

 * This application is provided as-is: I will generally NOT be available to provide troubleshooting or support should you choose to compile and run it.

+* Don't be surprised if you find plenty of half-finished code or interfaces without implementations - new features are always being worked on and aren't fully baked yet (and being a personal project, I don't always follow good branching strategies).